zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     cautionary tales, and actionable insights to positively impact audiences, including billionaires, celebrities, founders, and leaders worldwide."
   quote: >-
-    "Barry inspires audiences to use business as a force for good to truly transform lives.
+    "Barry delivers epic experiences that truly transform lives.
+His message is a powerful wake-up call to use our lifeforce energy and business as a force for good."
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true